WJCFerguson/d1_mini_bme_280/README.md

 This is some simple Arduino/ESP8266 `.ino` sketch code to pull libraries from other people's hard work.

 There are two versions.
-One uses deep sleep between measurements to save power, the other is always on and offers a simple web page with settings.
+One uses deep sleep between measurements to save power, the other is always on and offers a simple web page with measurements.

 They both: